WHAT WE DO

 • Stormwater management programs focus on improving water quality and helping cities comply with the Clean Water Act and MS4 permits.

-• Many communities with established stormwater management programs have earned good Community Rating Systems (CRS) rankings, which leads to affordable insurance rates.
+• Many communities with established stormwater management programs have earned good Community Rating Systems (CRS) rankings, which is directly related to affordable insurance rates.

 • Litter comes from many sources — not just people.
 Solid waste and recycling best practices, as well as proper handling and transportation, are key to keeping our streets and watersheds clean.